 How did the ancient people know when to celebrate Samhain before the advent of either Gregorian or Julian calendars?
 Why, of course, by using the Wheel of the year.

-The four main Gaelic holidays are the points halfway between each Solstice and Equinox.
+The four main Gaelic holidays are halfway between Solstice and Equinox.
 The Celts call them the Cross-Quarter Day.
 Here again, we see the symbol for the circle and cross we know as the “Celtic Cross.”

 The four Cross-Quarter Days are Imbolc in February, Beltain on Apr 30, May 1, timeframe, Lammas Aug 1, and Samhain on Oct 31.
 This method of timekeeping divides the year into 8 nearly equal portions of time.
 When combined with the 13 cycles of the moon, you have a calendar rooted in astronomical precision since each moon phase is approximately 28 days.